Madison GardnerPosted March 19, 2026

 Even small coding mistakes can have a big impact on your practice’s financial health.
 It’s not just about a single rejected claim; it’s about a pattern that can lead to significant revenue loss, unpredictable cash flow, and serious compliance headaches.
 When codes are inaccurate, payers have every reason to deny or delay payments, which forces your team to spend valuable time on administrative rework instead of patient care.
 This cycle of submitting, getting denied, and resubmitting drains resources and morale, pulling focus away from what truly matters.
 Think of accurate coding as the foundation of a healthy revenue cycle.
 If that foundation has cracks, the entire structure becomes unstable.
 Over time, these seemingly minor errors add up, creating major financial challenges that can hinder your practice’s growth and stability.
 From claims that are never paid to the constant threat of an audit, the consequences are far-reaching.
 Below, we’ll break down the three biggest ways coding errors can hurt your practice and what you can do to protect your revenue.
 Understanding exactly how these errors affect your bottom line is the first step toward building a more resilient and profitable practice management strategy.

-Lost Revenue from Denied Claims
+Stop Losing Revenue to Denied Claims

 Denied claims are the most direct consequence of coding errors.
 When a claim is submitted with the wrong CPT or ICD-10 code, it’s often rejected immediately.
 For pain management practices handling billing in-house, denial rates can be as high as 20-25%, with nearly a third of those denials stemming from simple coding or documentation mistakes.
 While you can appeal a denial, the process is time-consuming and doesn’t guarantee payment.
 Many practices lack the dedicated staff to follow up on every single one, meaning that denied claim often becomes lost revenue.
 Each error represents real money left on the table that should have been captured for the services you provided.